marfay/Polynomial-Neural-Networks-D.Thesis-2017-/README.md

 This repository contains:

-1) source code to the Application from my diploma thesis
+1) source code of an Application from my diploma thesis

-2) library for Polynomial neural networks
+2) library for Polynomial neural networks (HONU) and also Multi-Layer Perceptron (MLP)

 3) Algorithms for Kohenen self organizing maps with executable examples